Skip to Content

-What are the Time Frames for each Undergraduate/ Graduate qualification?
+What are the time frames for each undergraduate and graduate qualification?

-To find out the Time to Completion for your qualification, you will need to refer to the Qualification Regulations.
-If a time is specified, then this is the length of time available to complete that qualification; If no time is specified, then the general Time to Completion will apply.
+To find out the Time to Completion for your qualification, you will need to refer to the qualification regulations.
+If a time is specified, then this is the length of time available to complete that qualification.
+If no time is specified, then the general 8 academic years' Time to Completion will apply.

 How is the 8 years calculated?

-Students have 8 consecutive academic years from the year in which they first enrol, to complete their qualification.
-E.g. a student who enrolled for the first time in Semester One 2012 will have until Summer Semester 2019 to complete.
-A student who enrolled for the first time in Semester Two 2014 will have until Summer Semester 2021 to complete.
+The 8 years equals 8 consecutive academic years from the year in which the student first enrolled.
+Eg a student who enrolled for the first time in Semester One 2019 will have until Summer Semester 2027 to complete.
+A student who enrolled for the first time in Semester Two 2020 will have until Summer Semester 2028 to complete.

 I would like to have a break from study.
 What does this mean for me?

-The Time to Completion is calculated on the basis of consecutive academic years from the year in which you first enrol.
-This means that if you choose not to study for any period of time you will still need to ensure you can complete your qualification within the 8 years.
-It is helpful to the University if you advise our staff of your intentions or if you have experienced exceptional circumstances which have made a break from study necessary.
-This will assist us to evaluate any application you later submit for an extension of the Time to Completion.
+The Time to Completion is calculated on the basis of consecutive academic years from the year in which you first enrolled.
+This means that if you choose not to study for any period of time the 8 years count continues while you are on a break.
+It is helpful if you let us know about your intentions, or if you have experienced exceptional circumstances which have made a break from study necessary.
+This will assist us to provide you with appropriate advice.

-If you take a break of three or more academic years, the University considers that you have abandoned your place in the Qualification.
-This means that while you can apply to re-enrol at a later date, we are not obligated to hold a place open for you, which may mean that:
+If you take a break of three or more academic years, we consider that you have abandoned your place in the qualification.
+This means that while you can apply to re-enrol at a later date, we are not obligated to hold a place open for you.
+This may mean that:

 I’m going on a Student Exchange.
 How will that be counted?

-The time you spend on a Student Exchange will be counted as part of your 8 years for completion.
+The time you spend on a Student Exchange will be counted as part of the 8 years time frame.
 Successful study while on exchange will credit in full towards your Massey qualification.

 What if I want to change from one qualification to another at Massey University?

-We understand that your interests and goals may change as you engage with new topics and pursue new opportunities; this is all part of the learning process.
-If you have not yet completed your first graduate or undergraduate qualification you can apply to change the qualification in which you are enrolled at any time, however changing qualification will not extend your maximum time to complete.
+We understand that your interests and goals may change as you engage with new topics and pursue new opportunities.
+If you have not yet completed your first graduate or undergraduate qualification you can apply to change the qualification in which you are enrolled at any time.
+However, changing qualifications will not extend the recommended 8 years' time to complete.

-If your new graduate or undergraduate qualification has a shorter time to complete than 8 consecutive academic years, (eg Bachelor of Nursing has a five year time to complete) you may not take longer than the maximum time specified in the qualification regulations.
-As an example, if you have completed one year of a Bachelor of Science, and choose to change to a Bachelor of Nursing the following year, you will have a maximum of five more years to complete the Bachelor of Nursing, making six years in total from when you commenced your Bachelor of Science.
-If you are receiving Student Loans or Allowances and wish to change your qualification, check with your funding body (e.g. StudyLink) to ensure you understand the implications.
+If your new graduate or undergraduate qualification has a shorter time to complete than 8 consecutive academic years (eg Bachelor of Nursing has a five year time to complete), you may not take longer than the maximum time specified in the qualification regulations.
+For example, if you have completed one year of a Bachelor of Science, and choose to change to a Bachelor of Nursing the following year, you will have a maximum of five more years to complete the Bachelor of Nursing, making six years in total from when you commenced your Bachelor of Science.
+If you are receiving student loans or allowances and want to change your qualification, check with your funding body (eg StudyLink) to ensure you understand the implications.